About the Minor

 - No courses numbered 401 or higher may count toward the minor.

 - One course in art history taken elsewhere may count toward the minor, subject to the department chair’s approval.
-If pre-approved this course would serve as the fifth 200-level course and would not count towards the geographical and/or chronological distibutional requirements.
+If pre-approved, this course would serve as the fifth 200-level course and would not count toward the geographical and/or chronological distibutional requirements.